kushed3d/Bad-USB-Flipper-Zero/Windows-Rickroll-Spam/README.md

 **How it works:**

-The script uses **powershell** to spam open a bunch of rickroll yt links
+The script uses **powershell** to set max volume and spam open a bunch of rickroll yt links

 **Note:**